Sacred Heritage in Sri Lanka

 13. Abhayagiri Viharaya (Anuradhapura District)

-• Significance: A major monastic university and center of Theravada and Mahayana Buddhism.
+• Significance: A major monastic university and center of Theravada and Mahayana

 • History: Built by King Valagamba in the 1st century BCE.